oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 data provided by the Verifier (out of scope of this document) to ensure the freshness of the signature, for example, a nonce and an indicator of the intended audience for the document.

-The Holder Binding JWT is included in the Combined Format for Presentation and sent to the Verifier along with the SD-JWT and the Holder-Selected Disclosures.
+The Holder Binding JWT can be included in the Combined Format for Presentation and sent to the Verifier along with the SD-JWT and the Holder-Selected Disclosures.

 Note that there may be other ways to send the Holder Binding JWT to the Verifier or to prove Holder Binding.
 In these cases, inclusion of the Holder Binding JWT in the Combined Format for Presentation is not required.